miso-lims/miso-lims/docs/user_manual/boxes.md

 barcoded tubes), and these user-generated barcodes can be used to quickly put items into boxes.

 For example, a plate can be represented in MISO as a non-scannable box.
 Adding items to this plate in MISO allows for easy tracking of which item is in which plate position.
-Since items in a plate do not have a tube barcode it is possible to [add a single item to a plate](#adding_a_single_item_to_a_box) or even to [add multiple items to a plate](#adding_multiple_items_to_a_box), but it can be tedious to fill an entire plate this way.
-Instead, these items can be edited to have a Matrix Barcode attribute which represents a plate position rather than a physical barcode.
+Items in a plate do not have a tube barcode and while it is possible to [add a single item to a plate](#adding_a_single_item_to_a_box) or even to [add multiple items to a plate](#adding_multiple_items_to_a_box), it can be tedious to fill an entire plate this way.
+Instead, these items can be edited to have a matrix barcode attribute which represents a plate position rather than a physical barcode.
 Plate position barcodes must follow a specific pattern:
   * The item's barcode must be made up of two parts: a prefix representing the box + a box position suffix.
   * The prefix for the box must be unique, but it does not have to match any of the box attributes (name,